phpinternalsbook/PHP-Internals-Book/Book/php_ecosystem/compiling_php.rst

 A short overview of the directory structure:

 * *bin/* contains the SAPI binaries (``php`` and ``php-cgi``), as well as the ``phpize`` and ``php-config`` scripts.
-  It is also home to the ``pear`` and ``pecl`` scripts.
+  It is also home to the various PEAR/PECL scripts.
 * *etc/* contains configuration.
 Note that the default *php.ini* directory is **not** here.
 * *include/php* contains header files, which are needed to build additional extensions or embed PHP in custom software.
 * *lib/php* contains PEAR files.
-The *lib/php/build* directory includes various files necessary for building extensions, e.g. the ``acinclude.m4`` file, which defines PHPs M4 macros.
+The *lib/php/build* directory includes files necessary for building extensions, e.g. the ``acinclude.m4`` file containing PHP's M4 macros.
 If we had compiled any shared extensions those files would live in a subdirectory of *lib/php/extensions*.
 * *php/man* obviously contains man pages for the ``php`` command.

-As mentioned the default *php.ini* location is not *etc/*.
+As already mentioned, the default *php.ini* location is not *etc/*.
 You can display the location using the ``--ini`` option of the PHP binary:

 .. code-block:: none